gruntwork-io/docs/docs/pipelines/security/repository-settings.md

 ## Ignoring changes to GitHub Actions Workflows

-Workflows should only be defined on main, changes to workflows should be ignored.
+Workflows should only be defined on main, changes to workflows should be ignored...

-Done by default, but this only applies to commits where _all_ changes match the path-ignore filter.
-See https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-excluding-paths.
+Done by default, but this only applies to commits where _all_ changes match the path-ignore filter...
+See https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-excluding-paths...

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "c8067431f3794eee49c7895ee16a1b87"
+  "hash": "a383d5b663579432d02a7073df2ae05b"
 }
 ##DOCS-SOURCER-END -->